The best corporate cards in Australia compared

 How to compare and choose the top corporate cards in Australia

-Cashback and rewards: Look for additional benefits like cashback, air miles, or rewards points that can offset some of your spend.
+Cashback and rewards: Look for benefits like cashback, air miles, or rewards points that can offset some of your spend.

 How to apply for a corporate card

-Streamline your international business transactions
+Streamline your international business transactions with Airwallex

 This can sometimes come at a cost, with expensive credit card interest rates, FX charges, and foreign transaction fees.
 Consider alternatives like Airwallex's Virtual Cards for flexible international spending without the hidden fees.

-These are included with your Airwallex Business Account, which also gives you access to Global Accounts.
-Our Global Accounts are local currency accounts that provide local bank details so you can collect and hold payments in multiple currencies.
-This means you can eliminate FX fees if you spend from your existing balances.
+These come included with your Airwallex Business Account, which also gives you access to Global Accounts – local currency accounts with local bank details so you can collect and hold payments in multiple currencies.
+This means you can eliminate FX fees when you spend from your existing balances.
+Airwallex also integrates with accounting software and offers Expense Management and Billing features, so you never have to manage your financial operations on disparate systems.

 Corporate cards: Frequently asked questions